-Sweden is also making strides toward becoming a leading voice on European employment and foreign policy issues – offering up a strong input on improving work and life across the continent.
-With a current flat tax rate of 22 percent, Sweden’s corporate tax rate is also significantly lower than in many other European countries.
-A large number of multinational companies have offices in Sweden, using it as a gateway to business in Scandinavia, the Baltic Sea Region, or the European Union.
+With a current flat rate of 21.4 percent, Sweden’s corporate tax rate is lower than in many other western European countries.
+A large number of multinational companies have taken advantage of this, opening offices in Sweden and using it as a gateway to business in Scandinavia, the Baltic Sea region, or the EU.

-Though consumer debt is rising in the country, Sweden remains an attractive location for foreign entities to seek partnerships or to develop new markets.
-As global business stakeholders launch or maintain Sweden operations, they should familiarize themselves with the fundamentals of Sweden payroll outlined below.
+Though consumer debt in Sweden is nearing 90% of GDP, Sweden remains an attractive location for foreign entities to seek partnerships or to develop new markets.
+But before doing so, it’s essential for any business looking at Sweden to familiarize themselves with the fundamentals of Swedish payroll:

 - an approval for Swedish F tax